NodyHub/blog/content/posts/2020-06-kubernetes-network-policy-verification.md

 The general solution to generate trust for an implemented security measurement is by **implementing a check** that verifies the assumptions.
 To make use of the implemented check, it must also **easily integratable into existing life cycle**, e.g., continuous monitoring.

-We have seen an approach how to **use basic Linux command line tools** to verify the validity of an implemented security measurement.
+We have seen an approach how to **use basic Unix command line tools** to verify the validity of an implemented security measurement.
 The implementation of a technical PoC is kept as simple as possible to reduce bugs in the test itself.

 The overall intention is to **reduce the amount of time that is spend during endless meetings that discuss if a measurement is sufficient or not**.